Do you offer free consultations?

 What do I need to bring for my consult?

-Bring yourself, your papers (if you have been served or are seeking a second action on the same subject), any pertinent evidence you have, and your questionnaire located here.
+Bring yourself, your papers (if you have been served or are seeking a second action on the same subject), any pertinent evidence you have, and your questionnaire emailed to you when you booked your appointment.

 How does a retainer work?

 It’s very similar to a prepaid cell phone.
-You pay the retainer and it goes into an account.
-As we work on the case (use the minutes) you deduct that money from the amount in your retainer.
+You pay the retainer and it goes into your designated retainer account.
+As we work on the case (use the minutes), we deduct that money from the amount in your retainer.
 However, unlike a prepaid cell phone, you will receive a refund for any money left in the account after the case is finished.

 My friend told me that she received a million dollars for life as alimony and all the diamonds in the world, and her attorney was paid after the case by her ex, why aren’t you promising me the same?